SuperHouse/esp-open-rtos/examples/sht3x/README.md

 ## Example description

-Examples show how to use the driver in single shot as well as in periodic mode.

-### _sht3x_one_sensor_

-The simple example show how to use the driver with one SHT3x sensor.
-It demonstrates two different user task implementations, one in *single shot mode* and one in *periodic mode*.
+It shows different user task implementations in *single shot mode* and *periodic mode*.
+In *single shot* mode either low level or high level functions are used.
+Constants SINGLE_SHOT_LOW_LEVEL and SINGLE_SHOT_HIGH_LEVEL controls which task implementation is used.

-### _sht3x_two_sensors_

-This simple example shows how to use the driver for two sensors.
-As with the example _sht3x_one_sensor_, it uses two different user task implementations.